farrelleoin93/Milestone-2/README.md

 - I then tried to send the form while have having one of the fields empty to confirm that the user was prompted with a message to fill in the field.
 This was repeated to check that it was the same for the "Name", "Email" and "Message" fields.
 - Each of the social links icons were clicked and it was verified that another tab opened on the relevant website.
+- The website was tested in tablet format to make sure that the information on the hero image was positioned in the center of the screen and that the choices icon (bars, cafes etc) were now positioned with the first three icons above the second two icons.
+All worked as expected.
+- The website was then tested on the following mobile phone devices: iPhone 7/8/X, Samsung Galaxy s10/s20, Huawei p20/p30/p30 pro.
+This was to make sure that along with the changes that were made to the website in tablet format the three city cards and all the "Our Top 3 Picks" cards were placed one on the top of the other.
+Also the form widened to take up almost the full width of the viewport.
+This all worked as expected.

 #### Testing User Stories